zhengyili-ops/comp0034-tutorials/README.md

 - Week 2 Adding charts to a Dash app with Plotly Express and Plotly Go
 - Week 3 Adding interactivity to a Dash app using callbacks
 - Week 4 Testing dash using Pytest with Selenium Webdriver
-- Week 5 Miscellaneous Dash activities (TBC)
+- Week 5 No mandatory content.
+This will be used for any additional activities or examples that might arise during weeks 1 to 4.
 - Week 6 Create and configure a Flask app
 - Week 7 Model classes and database interaction with Flask-SQLAlchemy
 - Week 8 Jinja templates and Bootstrap styling
 - Week 9 Testing Flask routes
-- Week 10 Miscellaneous Flask activities (TBC)
+- Week 10 No mandatory content.
+This will be used for any additional activities or examples that might arise during weeks 6 to 9.